Research Experiences and Plans

 B. List of competencies for which additional preparation is needed prior to beginning dissertation work.

-Research design, negotiating recruitment of participants, going through the Internal Review Board Process and a continuation of practice in various types of data analysis and scholarly writing.
+Research design, negotiating recruitment of participants, going through the Internal Review Board Process, becoming more confident in talking about and taking stands on issues in qualitative methods in education, and a continuation of practice in various types of data analysis and scholarly writing.

 C. Description of planned future research activities.